kn-neeraj/selfheal-demo-browserstack/README.md

 ## What is BrowserStack Self-Healing AI Agent?

-BrowserStack’s Self-Healing AI Agent automatically detects and repairs broken selectors during test execution.
-When the application’s UI changes (for example, a button ID changes from `#submit` to `#submit-btn`), traditional tests fail with NoSuchElementException errors.
-The Self-Healing Agent dynamically identifies these selector failures, finds the correct element in real time, and allows the test to continue, thereby, reducing manual maintenance and improving build stability.
+BrowserStack’s Self-Healing AI Agent diagnoses automation failures such as broken selectors due to DOM shifts and automatically recovers tests without masking genuine product bugs.
+When the application’s DOM shifts (for example, a button ID changes from `#submit` to `#submit-btn`), traditional tests fail with NoSuchElementException errors.

-It works on the principle that the test script remains unchanged while DOM changes lead to selector failures.
-Therefore, the agent utilises past successful run as context to heal broken selectors during test execution.
+The Self-Healing Agent dynamically identifies these selector failures, uses contextual signals from past successful run to find the correct element in real time, and allows the test to continue, thereby, reducing manual maintenance and improving build stability.

 ## Introduction

 This repository demonstrates BrowserStack's Self-Healing feature for Android native apps using Appium and TestNG.
 It includes two Android applications that showcase the power of self-healing in real-world scenarios:

-- `BaseAppTest.java` which runs the tests on `BaseApp.apk`(located at `android/testng-examples/BaseApp.apk`).
-Standard automation tests without UI changes and serves as baseline.
+- `BaseAppTest.java` : Runs the test suite on BaseApp.apk (the original app with stable UI).
+These tests pass and serve as the baseline.
-- `SelfHealAppTest.java` which runs the same test script on `SelfHealApp.apk` (located at `android/testng-examples/SelfHealApp.apk`).
-Demonstrates how Self-Healing recovers from locator failures if agent is turned on.
+- `SelfHealAppTest.java` :  Runs the same test suite on SelfHealApp.apk (the same app but modified with changed selectors to simulate DOM shift).
+Without self-healing, these tests fail due to locator changes.

 ## How to Run